Checklist for new small businesses

 Registering your business— Getting a unique number for your business to simplify your dealings with federal and provincial governments as well as municipal jurisdictions.

-CRA program accounts— Adding one of the available program accounts listed below to your BN.
+CRA program accounts— Adding one of the available program accounts listed below to your business number (BN).
 For specific information on any of these accounts, click on the appropriate links below:

 - GST/HST program account